 Why a Noisy Classroom is Okay

 I am not saying it is a free-for-all.
-The classroom activities need to be carefully crafted so that even though the students are up and moving and talking (sometimes loudly), there is a purpose to it.
+The classroom activities need to be carefully crafted so that even though the students are up and moving and talking (sometimes loudly), there is a purpose to them.
 If you’re encouraging flexible seating and student choice, you need to expect that there is going to be sound.

 You will have a loud classroom.
 You need to be okay with that.

-Her question, with a smirk, was “Are any of them actually working?!”
+Her question, with a smirk, was “Are any of them actually working?!

 I smiled and brought her around.
 They were making time capsules to represent events from the 1970s.
 I had her pass by each group and they explained to her what they were making.
-In detail, they showed her what the artifact was, why they decided to make it, and what it represented…and other than me asking them to explain what they were doing, they rattled off all that information without me prompting them to do so.
+In detail, they showed her what the artifact was, why they decided to make it, and what it represented… other than me asking them to explain what they were doing, they rattled off all that information without me prompting them to do so.

-It’s chaos…but it’s organized chaos.
+It’s chaos, but it’s organized chaos!

 Think of the world we live in.
-When the public school system was first created, it was an industrial model to train the students for the industrial world.
+When the public school system was first created, it was an industrial model to train students for the industrial world.
 Think of a traditional classroom and it resembles that of a factory.
-Everyone sits in a row, quietly does what they’re told, completes the same assignment in the same way at the same time.
+Everyone sits in a row, quietly does what they’re told, and completes the same assignment in the same way at the same time.
 John Baker wrote a great article in the Huffington Post about this concept.
 I think the most relevant thing he says in the article is this:

-Life in the industrial economy was typically viewed as a series of discrete segments: school, work and retirement.
+Life in the industrial economy was typically viewed as a series of discrete segments: school, work, and retirement.
 But this thinking is no longer viable as we have entered the era of lifelong learning.
 Facts taught in school today can be obsolete within a few years.
 Employees must constantly reinvent their skill sets in order to stay employable.
 Employers recognize they need to be increasingly self-sufficient in helping their employees keep their skill sets up-to-date.